-These Tongan and Samoan women working on an Auckland factory's fish processing line in 1977 were part of the wave of Pacific immigrants after the Second World War.
-Production lines in factories absorbed many of these new arrivals, and in some industries they were the majority.
-This made them particularly vulnerable when New Zealand manufacturing collapsed in the later 1980s.
+These Tongan and Samoan women working on an Auckland factory's fish processing line in 1977 were part of a wave of Pacific immigrants after the Second World War.
+Production lines in factories absorbed many of the new arrivals, and in some industries they were the majority.
+This made them particularly vulnerable when New Zealand manufacturing collapsed in the late 1980s.
 In the early 1990s around a quarter of Pacific people in New Zealand were unemployed (a much higher rate than that of Pākehā New Zealanders, and slightly higher than Māori).
 These patterns of employment in low-paid occupations and higher unemployment rates continued for Pacific peoples in the 2000s.

 Te whakamahi i tēnei tūemi